Maintenance of the International Space Station: 2011 – Near collision with space debris

 On 28 June 2011, an unidentified piece of space debris was predicted to pass near the space station with a 1 in 360 chance of collision.
 The object flew by at a relative velocity of 29000 mph and a distance of only 1100 ft from the station.
 Warning of the potential collision came less than 15 hours before closest approach leaving insufficient time to plan an avoidance maneuver, so the six-person crew boarded the Soyuz capsules and closed the hatches on the station and Soyuz to prepare to undock in the event of an impact.
 Four minutes after the moment of closest approach, mission controllers gave the all-clear signal meaning that the danger had passed and the crew could return to work.
-This was the second time that crew had needed to take such precautions on-board the space station.
+This was the second time that crew had needed to take such precautions on board the space station.

 2011–2012 – Failure of Main Bus Switching Unit #1 and replacement EVA

 The four Main Bus Switching Units (MBSUs, located in the S0 truss), control the routing of power from the four solar array wings to the rest of the ISS.
 In late 2011 MBSU-1, while still routing power correctly, ceased responding to commands or sending data confirming its health, and was scheduled to be swapped out at the next available EVA.
 In each MBSU, two power channels feed 160V DC from the arrays to two DC-to-DC power converters (DDCUs) that supply the 124V power used in the station.
-A spare MBSU was already on board, but the Aug 30 2012 EVA failed to be completed when a bolt being tightened to finish installation of the spare unit jammed before electrical connection was secured.
+A spare MBSU was already on board, but the 30 August 2012 EVA failed to be completed when a bolt being tightened to finish installation of the spare unit jammed before electrical connection was secured.
 The loss of MBSU-1 limited the station to 75% of its normal power capacity, requiring minor limitations of normal operations until the issue was addressed.

 A second EVA to tighten the balky bolt, to complete the installation of the replacement MBSU-1 in an attempt to restore full power, was scheduled for Wednesday, 5 September.
 Yet in the meantime, a third solar array wing went offline due to some fault in that array's Direct Current Switching Unit (DCSU) or its associated system, further reducing ISS power to just five of the eight solar array wings for the first time in several years.

-On 5 September 2012, in a second, 6 hr, EVA to replace MBSU-1, astronauts Suni Williams and Aki Hoshide successfully restored the ISS to 100% power.
+On 5 September 2012, in a second, 6 hour, EVA to replace MBSU-1, astronauts Suni Williams and Aki Hoshide successfully restored the ISS to 100% power.